This Tortilla Lasagna recipe will yank you out of your regular hum drum recipe boredom.

 She’s been on TV, has restaurants, has a successful gift basket company, has been featured in magazines, and is a book author.

 Wow!
 Talk about credentials!

-And the best part is, she gives the Weight Watchers points for all of her recipes.
+And the best part is, she gives the WW Smart Points for all of her recipes.

 Needless to say, I have subscribed to her website so that I can get all of her delicious recipes delivered straight to my inbox as soon as she posts them.

 One recipe that looked really tasty to me is her Skinny Lasagna Ole.

 At first I was thinking it would be a skinny version of the Italian lasagna we all know and love.

 But after reading the ingredients, I realized that it’s more of a Mexican, enchilada type of dish.

 Don’t worry though, she does have a recipe for the more traditional lasagna recipe as well, just skinnied up.